 [LUM#8] The hidden life of our genes

-While genetics is the study of genes, epigenetics is concerned with how these genes are expressed.
-This promising discipline opens up new horizons for medical research.
+While genetics is the study of genes, epigenetics focuses on how these genes are expressed.
+It is a promising field that opens up new horizons for medical research.

 Identical but different

-The two researchers have discovered a new mechanism of epigenetic inheritance in Drosophila.
-By modifying the chromosome structure at the level of the genes that produce eye pigments, they obtained flies with strictly the same DNA, but with variable eye color.
-They then observed the offspring of these Drosophila and found that this change in eye color was passed on to their offspring.
+The two researchers discovered a new mechanism of epigenetic inheritance in Drosophila.
+By modifying the structure of chromosomes at the level of the genes that produce eye pigments, they obtained flies with identical DNA but varying eye colors.
+They then observed the offspring of these Drosophila flies and noticed that this change in eye color was passed on to their offspring.

 Therapeutic hope